 Everywhere you turn today, there are time suckers.
 Distractions abound.
-Stop and consider for a moment the unexpected things that occur in your everyday life which are unplanned and consume your time.
+Stop and consider for a moment the unexpected things that occur in your everyday life that are unplanned and consume your time.

 It could be anything ranging from emails and text messages on your phone to unplanned social encounters.
 You can resist this trend by ensuring that you turn off your email when working.
 If a family member or friend gives you a social call, politely ask them if you could return the call at a later time.

 Interruptions can be disruptive when you are working on time management, especially when those interruptions are neither urgent nor important.
 Here is where you need to practice the discipline of sticking to a task from start to finish.
-If something else comes up which needs to be taken care of, note it down in your list, and continue working on the project or task at hand.
+If something else comes up that needs to be taken care of, note it down in your list, and continue working on the project or task at hand.

 8. Control Your Thoughts

-However, not all distractions are external.
-A lot of them are internal and have to do with our thought life.
+Not all distractions are external, however.
+A lot of them are internal and have to do with our "thought life."
 It can sometimes feel like your own mind is conspiring against you and sabotaging your efforts.

 You may be trying hard to devote your attention to a task, but then thoughts concerning something that happened in the past, or some awful news you have recently received, or an emotional exchange you had with someone, creep in and derail you from your goal.

 The average person has approximately 70,000 thoughts per day.
 If you are going to get things done in your life, you will need to manage your mind.
 Whenever you find yourself dwelling on a distractive train of thought instead of focusing on your project, immediately stop and ask yourself:

 Is this thought relevant?
 Is this thought useful?

 Practice doing this and you will notice that it will be easy to eliminate distracting thoughts and refocus your attention on what really counts in the present time.

 9. Stick to the Plan